ADV1100 Graphic Design Principles I

-NOTE: STUDENTS WILL BE EXPECTED TO WORK SEVERAL HOURS EACH WEEK OUTSIDE OF THE CLASS.
+NOTE: STUDENTS WILL BE EXPECTED TO WORK BETWEEN 2-4 HOURS EACH WEEK OUTSIDE OF THE CLASS.
 A LAB TIME IS AVAILABLE TO MEET THE SPECIFICATIONS OF THE PROJECTS AND THE TECHNOLOGY, BUT YOU WILL NOT BE ABLE TO FINISH YOUR ASSIGNMENTS IN CLASS.

 Creative Process Book is worth 10% of your grade.

-The Creative Process of an artist or designer involves 1) experiencing the world (ideas, objects, people, nature), 2) interpreting this experience, 3) expressing/sharing it with others, and then… 4) sustaining the process.
+The artist or designer’s Creative Process involves 1) experiencing the world (ideas, objects, people, nature), 2) interpreting this experience, 3) expressing/sharing it with others, and then… 4) sustaining the process.

-The Book is ONLY to be used for the Design & Color coursework.
-Bring the book with you each week for note taking.
-It will be presented to the group each class during critiques.
+The Sketchbook is ONLY to be used for the Design & Color coursework.
+Bring the book with you each week for note taking and sketching.
+It will be presented to the group during each class critique.